docker/docs/storage/storagedriver/device-mapper-driver.md

 A community-contributed script called `device_tool.go` is available in the [moby/moby](https://github.com/moby/moby/tree/master/contrib/docker-device-tool) Github repository.
-You can use this tool to resize a `loop-lvm` thin pool, avoiding the long process above.
+You can use this tool to resize a `loop-lvm` thin pool, avoiding the long process using operating system utilities.
 This tool is not guaranteed to work, but you should only be using `loop-lvm` on non-production systems.

 If you do not want to use `device_tool`, you can [resize the thin pool manually](#use-operating-system-utilities) instead.